Skip to content

 When will the school be inspected?

-Sires Hill Primary Academy has successfully passed the pre-opening Ofsted inspection.
-We will then expect a full Ofsted inspection in our third year after opening.
+Sires Hill Primary Academy successfully passed the pre-opening Ofsted inspection.
+We will then expect a full Ofsted inspection in our third year after opening 2025-2026.
+This is standard for all new schools.

 How is an academy different?

 The school receives funding direct from the DfE and this is the same budget as other schools.
-Academies can choose to have different term dates, different curriculum (we enrich ours with languages from Year 1) and length of school day.
+Academies can choose to have different term dates, different curriculum and length of school day.
 Our school day is slightly longer than other primary schools - we start at 8:40am and finish at 3:30pm.
-There are many primary schools in Didcot that are academies now: our sister school Didcot Primary Academy, Manor, Ladygrove Park, Willowcroft and some that are due to convert.
-Our Trust supports the quality of the school through visits from the Director of Education.
+All primary schools in Didcot are now academies.
+Our Trust supports the quality of the school through visits from the Deputy CEO.

 How will we be kept informed about my child's progress?

 There are two formal parent meetings a year, called learning reviews, with a third that can be arranged following the formal annual report at the end of the year.
-Schools are only obliged to prepare one annual report a year, however, we provide parents with 3 reports: a settling in report, a mid year report (with academic summary) and end of year report.
-You are also welcome to come into school to look at their work following a class assembly where your child will be delighted to talk you through their work.
+Schools are only obliged to prepare one annual report a year, however, we provide parents with 2 academic snapshot reports) and an end of year report.
+These will be emailed to you.

 How are clubs organised?
 Are they for all year groups?

 We will run a range of age-appropriate clubs each term that are organised through outside providers.
-Most after school clubs incur a small cost.
+Most after school or before school clubs incur a small cost.
 After school clubs tend to be for children for Year 1 upwards (dependent on each club) subject to the content of the club.
 Due to our longer school day, we are also able to hold some clubs within the school day so that all children can develop interests and explore their talents.
+This means that all children will be able to participate.

 How am I kept informed of dates and events?